 Part One: Unconsolidated Aquifers

-By Thom Hanna, RG, and Robert Sterrett, Ph.D.
+By Thom Hanna, PG, and Robert Sterrett, Ph.D.

 As water well professionals, we work with groundwater and its interaction with the geology of an area where we install a well.
 This interaction between groundwater and the geologic framework is generally called hydrogeology.